Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 - If you’re beating the egg whites by hand, use a whisk and be prepared to beat for about five minutes.
 An electric mixer will create a foam more quickly and will be much easier to use.

-- When beating by hand, a copper bowl works best.
-The copper in the bowl reacts with the egg white, helping to maintain the bubbles and allowing more of them to be created.
-If you don’t have a copper bowl use a glass, ceramic or stainless steel one.
+- When beating by hand, a copper mixing bowl works best.
+If you don’t have a copper bowl, use a ceramic or stainless steel one.
+According to some sources, a glass bowl works as well, though I’ve never used one for beating egg whites.

 - When a froth starts to form during the whisking process, add about one eighth of a teaspoon of acid per egg white to stabilize the foam and prevent the bubbles from collapsing.
-Suitable acids are vinegar, lemon juice or cream of tartar.
-Don't add acid if you're using a copper bowl.
+Suitable acids are vinegar, lemon juice, or cream of tartar.
+Don't add acid if you're using a copper bowl, since it stimulates leaching of the metal.
+Copper is an essential element in our body, but too much can be dangerous.

 - If you want to sweeten your foam, add the sugar gradually and in the last stages of beating after soft peaks have formed.